 We can only import a list of names when there are no readings on neoMatch, once there are any readings the names must be introduced manually one by one.

 1. Using a text editor, we create a new list with the following format.
 If we're using a spreadsheet (Microsoft Excel, for example) the ; is unneeded, we only have to make sure it's on the exported format (some formats use, instead of; for column separation).

 50; 0 0 COLOUR 02

 2. We save this document into a .csv file and import it or drag it into a neoMatch document.

-3. We click on Insert (at the bottom of the window) so it's changed to Overwrite so neoMatch overwrites the reference colours and we can start reading the references.
+3. We click on Insert (at the bottom of the window) so it's changed to Overwrite so neoMatch overwrites the reference colors and we can start reading the references.
 When we finish, we click again so it's changed back to Insert and we can start the matching process.

-|We have to make sure that the names we're using on this library and the names we'll use on our design program (Illustrator, Photoshop, InDesign or Corel) are the same, so neoStampa is able to change their values.
+|We have to make sure that the names we're using on this library and the names we'll use on our design program (Illustrator, Photoshop, InDesign, or Corel) are the same, so neoStampa is able to change their values.
 Please check .PDF and .csv attached to this documentation for an example.|

 This workflow only works with PDF documents with spot colors.